trangel/machine_learning/tracking-purchases/README.md

 A pandas database, as shown above, is used to keep track of the history of purchases.
 The database is updated every time a new purchase arrives.
-To fascilitate data analysis, the data is sorted by timestamp and order of appearance.
+To facilitate data analysis, the data is sorted by timestamp and order of appearance.

 ### Keeping a small database
 A strategy I followed to improve performance is to keep the size of the database small.